ahmadM9/DNNforMPI/README.md

-# Deep Neural Networks for Magnetic Particle Imaging
+# Deep Neural Networks for Magnetic Particle Imaging [UNDER WORK]

 Introducing my bachelor thesis about denoising of MPI images using neural networks for application in plug-and-play methods.